LLM Reference

 Where can I run Claude Opus 4.6 and Xiaomi MiMo-V2.5-Pro?

-Claude Opus 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, and GCP Vertex AI.
-Xiaomi MiMo-V2.5-Pro is available on OpenRouter.
+Claude Opus 4.6 is available on Anthropic, AWS Bedrock, GCP Vertex AI, Microsoft Foundry, and OpenRouter.
+Xiaomi MiMo-V2.5-Pro is available on OpenRouter, Xiaomi, and Novita AI.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing